nestjs/docs.nestjs.com/content/graphql/schema-generator.md

-### Schema generator
+### Generating SDL

 ##### This chapter applies only to code first approach

-To manually build (without running an application) a GraphQL schema, use the `GraphQLSchemaBuilderModule`.
+To manually generate (without running an application, connecting to the database, hooking up resolvers, etc.) a GraphQL SDL, use the `GraphQLSchemaBuilderModule`.

 ```typescript
 async function generateSchema() {